You are here:

 Full Text View

-A number of buttons are provided in the full text view.
+A number of buttons are provided across the top of the right frame in the full text view.

-The Find Component button searches for all references in the Tasmanian Legislation to the section of the legislation that you are currently viewing.
+• Find Component - searches for all references in Tasmanian legislation to the section of the legislation that you are currently viewing.
 Clicking on this button will take you to a search results screen that shows all such references.

-The Find Legislation button searches for all references in the Tasmanian Legislation to the legislation that you are currently viewing.
+• Find Legislation - searches for all references in Tasmanian legislation to the legislation that you are currently viewing.
 Clicking on this button will take you to a search results screen that shows all such references.

-The History Display button turns on or off the display of history notes.
+The History notes button turns on or off the display of history notes (the icon is grey when History is off and blue when History is displayed).
 These notes give details of the amendment operations which have been applied to the legislation over time.

 Atom Feeds

-You can subscribe to the Atom feed to receive news about any updates to this legislation.
+You can subscribe to the Atom feed to receive news about any updates to the legislation you are viewing.
+You will need a feed reader installed in your browser.

 Point In Time